Katy Simpson Smith

 Richard Campanella

-Prof. Richard Campanella, geographer and associate dean for research with the Tulane School of Architecture and holder of the Jean and Saul A. Mintz Professorship, is the author of fifteen books and 300 articles on New Orleans and Louisiana geography, history, urbanism, and related topics.
+Prof. Richard Campanella, geographer and associate dean for research with the Tulane School of Architecture and Built Environment and holder of the Jean and Saul A. Mintz Professorship in Architecture, is the author of sixteen books and over 300 articles on Louisiana geography, history, urbanism, and related topics.

 Douglas Brinkley